I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 The shoes are very lightweight.
 You’ll feel a noticeable difference if you’re used to wearing regular sneakers.

 They’re able to be so lightweight in large part because the soles are so thin, as I already discussed.
 Soles on most shoes are the densest and heaviest part of the shoe.
-When you have the SABOs with 2-3x or more less sole material than your average sneaker, it’s going to feel super lightweight.
+When you have the SABOs with 2-3x less sole material than your average sneaker, it’s going to feel super lightweight.

 On top of that, the “upper” is also very lightweight.
 This is because it’s not a bulky design.
 No extra padding or thick fabrics.
 The idea is for it to be firm yet flexible to allow for needed ankle mobility.
 Additionally, a good portion of the upper is made from a mesh-like material.
-Not only is the mesh lighweight, but it’s also very breathable; breathability being its primary reason for inclusion in the design.
+Not only is the mesh lightweight, but it’s also very breathable; breathability being its primary reason for inclusion in the design.

 Okay, so it’s lightweight.
 That’s great.
 But does it help you deadlift more?